evnik/XcodeRN/Xcode12Beta5.md

 ### Source Editor

-#### Known Issues
+#### Resolved

-*   An Xcode extension may cause Xcode to hang on launch, or upon enabling the extension.
+*   Fixed a hang that could occur at launch if some extensions were enabled, or when enabling those extensions.
 (61952790)

-    **Workaround**: Disable the Xcode extension in the Extensions pane in System Preferences.
+#### Known Issues

 *   A new Xcode Source Editor Extension target doesn’t automatically set up embedding `XcodeKit.framework` in the extension.
 (59274389)